jfarmer/scripts/README.md

 # Misc.
 Scripts

+Just some miscellaneous scripts I use from time to time.

 ## create-clips

 Use `ffmpeg` to extract clips from a larger movie.
 Before running, make sure to install `ffmpeg`.